dethcrypto/TypeChain/README.md

 - IDE support - works with any IDE supporting Typescript
 - extendible - work with many different tools: `ethers.js`, `hardhat`, `truffle`, `Web3.js` or you can create your own target
-- frictionless - works with simple, JSON ABI files as well as with Truffle style ABIs
+- frictionless - works with simple, JSON ABI files as well as with Truffle/Hardhat artifacts

 ## Installation